-A connection rod which can be pressed against the head is included with each processor.
+A connection rod that can be pressed against the head is included with every processor.
 Parents and caregivers may find it useful to attach the processor to the test rod to check its function prior to placing it on the child.
-When holding the test rod, the hand should not touch the sound processor.
+The hand must not touch the sound processor when holding the test rod.